Mood

 By the time venues reopened, the team had their first 30–40 devices installed in bars across Athens.
 It was enough to go out and raise.

 What took time to articulate, and eventually became the strongest part of the pitch, was that no one was better positioned to fix the nightlife experience than the people who were actually living it.
-Not seasoned operators.
-Not white-collar founders who hadn't been to a club in a decade.
+Not seasoned founders who hadn't been to a club in a decade.
 A group of 20-year-olds who felt the problem every weekend and couldn't stop thinking about it.

 Genesis Ventures saw it.
 The €250k pre-seed round closed, the team found their office on Asklipiou Street (the heartbeat of Exarcheia and Eirini's favourite street) and Mood started to look like a real company.